-Guided Access Bug in iOS 12 – Fixed in Flow Kiosk
+Guided Access Bug in iOS 12 – Solution in Flow Kiosk

 About a week ago, we heard from one of our users that she was experiencing an issue with iOS 12.
 She is using Flow Kiosk at a museum and placing the iPad in kiosk mode and Guided Access.
 The Guided Access bug in iOS 12, as reported here on Reddit and here on Apple’s discussion boards causes the iPad to go ‘black’ after 20 minutes of inactivity.
 This happens even if the iPad ‘auto-lock’ display setting is ‘never’.
 This is an unfortunate bug for kiosk use cases as the only way to make the screen active, is to press the home button.

 We began to investigate and research the problem.
 We wrote our contacts at Apple, we filed a bug with Apple, and we’re now waiting to hear back from Apple on a timeline for a solution.

 Flow Kiosk Has a Solution to this Bug